Guidance on creating flyers

 Flyers are a great way to connect with people in your community — whether you’re promoting a talk, an action, or just helping people find out about XR.

-Here’s how to make sure your flyer gets read
+How to make sure your flyer gets read

-Aim for no more than 6 sentences across the flyer.
+- Aim for no more than around 6 sentences across the flyer.
 People won’t read much more and giving yourself a limit focuses the mind.
-Prioritise what’s essential.
-Less text = more attention. - Use a QR Code:

 - Include a short text version of the link underneath for accessibility and backup.

-- Keep Layout Simple:
+Keep Layout Simple

 - Use headings, short paragraphs, or bullet points to break things up.